Most musicians are drawn to the allure of the stage.

 They dream of bathing in the spotlight, their fans fawning for just a glimmer of their attention.

-Jay Bishoff (pictured) prefers to sit with them on the grass.
+Jay Bishoff prefers to sit with them on the grass.

-He’s the founder and creator of Peregian Originals: the Sunshine Coast’s much-loved and sorely missed, free open-air community concerts, which thrived on the shores of Peregian Beach for 20 years.
+A much-loved and sorely missed free, open-air community concert series, it thrived on the shores of Peregian Beach for 20 years.

-It was a launch pad for hundreds of local and touring musicians including Andrea Kirwin (pictured), Bobby Alu, Kate Miller-Heidke, OKA, Sun Salute, In2natioN, Cheap Fakes, Mufassa, The Lyrical, Hayden Hack, and audience-favourite Tijuana Cartel.
+It became a launchpad for hundreds of local and touring musicians, including Andrea Kirwin (pictured), Bobby Alu, Kate Miller-Heidke, OKA, Sun Salute, In2natioN, Cheap Fakes, Mufassa, The Lyrical, Hayden Hack, and audience-favourite Tijuana Cartel.

-Even Kingswood, Sticky Fingers, Ash Grunwald, and Scotty and Andy from The Living End made an appearance, in some stellar line ups.
+Even Kingswood, Sticky Fingers, Ash Grunwald, and Scotty and Andy from The Living End made appearances across some stellar line-ups.

-Born in 2000, with Jay and his fellow songwriter friend Paul Fogarty at the helm, the Originals ran twice a month for more than eleven years, eventually reduced to once a month, until Covid ultimately killed the events off in 2020.
+Born in 2000, with Jay and fellow songwriter Paul Fogarty at the helm, the Originals ran twice a month for more than 11 years, before scaling back to monthly events.
+Covid ultimately brought it to an end in 2020.

-Once in a while, someone will pipe up on a Facebook community board: “What happened to Peregian Originals?”
+Every so often, someone will ask on a community Facebook page: “What happened to Peregian Originals?”

-Spread out on colourful tapestries with gourmet picnics, up to 1000 people would gather and connect, while Jay orchestrated a slew of talented soloists, duos, trios and full bands, who filled our hearts and souls with the magic of live original music.
+Spread out on colourful tapestries with gourmet picnics, up to 1,000 people would gather and connect as Jay curated a rotating cast of soloists, duos, trios and full bands.

 Peregian Originals was where backpackers, corporates, tradies and hospitality workers collided, becoming one on balmy Sunday afternoons.

-The community always left feeling charged and fulfilled, ready to take on the busy work week ahead.
+The community left feeling charged and fulfilled, ready to take on the week ahead.

 A legendary community music event is born

-Jay and Paul had only recently moved to the area, when they quickly found themselves mourning over front page stories about the death of the Noosa music scene.
+Jay and Paul had only recently moved to the area when they found themselves reading front-page stories about the decline of the Noosa music scene.

 “Paul and I agreed this might be the perfect time to do something, to try something different,” Jay says.